1897 East Denbighshire by-election

-The 1897 East Denbighshire by-election was a parliamentary by-election held for the House of Commons constituency of East Denbighshire in Wales on 28 September 1897.
+The 1897 East Denbighshire by-election was a parliamentary by-election held for the British House of Commons constituency of East Denbighshire in Wales on 28 September 1897.

 Vacancy

 The by-election was caused by the death of the sitting Liberal MP, George Osborne Morgan.

 Candidates

 Two candidates were nominated by the Tories and the Liberals.

 The Liberal Party nominated Samuel Moss, a barrister.

 The Conservative Party nominated George Thomas Kenyon, a barrister and former and future MP for Denbigh Boroughs.